maruoss/deeprl-trading/README.md

 7) Done!
 Enjoy a beautiful plot and performance statistics saved in a ```.csv```, a```.png``` and as LaTeX code in a ```.txt``` file in the automatically created folder ```results``` on the project directory level.

 ---
-## Reproducing our results from scratch:
+## Reproduce our results from scratch:
 To reproduce our results from scratch run the following commands in your terminal with the environment activated: